eli-ghub/elibenuck-LA2025/Project1-Grove starter kit/README.md

  - push the file to your repo.

 ## Exercise
-- pressure value:
+- pressure value: 100397.00 Pa
-- led blinks when:
+- led blinks when: Button pressed and held
-- led is constant when:
+- led is constant when: selecting input
-- buzzer plays when:
+- buzzer plays when: menu in open